Distributions and Euler systems for the general linear group

 \subsection{Preliminary on quotient objects}

 We would like to apply the two comparison lemmas (Proposition \ref{prop:comp1} and Proposition \ref{prop:comp2}) to the case when $(\cC,J)$ is a $Y$-site.
-As a preliminary, we recall in this paragraph the notion of a \quotobj in a general category and prove some basic fact on a quotient object.
+As a preliminary, we recall in this paragraph the notion of a \quotobj in a general category and prove some basic facts on quotient objects.